 School feeding supports the achievement of the Millennium Development Goals on hunger, education and gender parity and offers multiple benefits:

-- Education: school feeding increases enrolment and attendance and can help children learn more effectively.
+School feeding increases enrolment and attendance and can help children learn more effectively.

-- Nutrition: the school meal is often the only nutritious meal a child gets on a regular basis.
+The school meal is often the only nutritious meal a child gets on a regular basis.
 It can fight malnutrition and a lack of essential micronutrients that can curb development.
 Learn more

-- Social protection: School meals acts as safety for the household, helping families to educate their children and protect their food security in times of crisis.
+School meals acts as safety for the household, helping families to educate their children and protect their food security in times of crisis.

-- Local agricultural production: Using locally sourced food means school feeding programmes benefit not only children, but also farmers, communities and rural economies.
+Using locally sourced food means school feeding programmes benefit not only children, but also farmers, communities and rural economies.
 Learn about the Purchase for Progress pilot

 UPDATED!
 Two Minutes to Learn About School Meals?
 Download The Fact Sheet here